I was trying to access password-protected files via HTTPS using curl. The site required basic auth. For a demo, I created this example:

 $ curl -H "Authorization: Basic $(cat admin-credentials | base64)" https://osric.com/chris/demo/admin/

-).
+I ran into a problem when I tried to update the credentials file with vi (or vim).
 Vi automatically inserts an end-of-line (EOL) character, which is not apparent to the user.
 The base64-encoded value includes the EOL character, and therefore the above command would supply invalid credentials.

-To eliminate this in vi
+To eliminate this in vi, use the following vi commands:

 :set binary